Remove Oil From Driveway

 DEAR TIM: Yesterday a dump truck not only left a load of top soil at my home but it also left behind a nasty oil stain in the center of my concrete driveway.
 I also have some old oil stains on my concrete garage floor.

-How can I remove these stains and restore the concrete to its original state?
+How can I remove oil from my driveway and restore the concrete to its original state?
 Once I get the concrete clean and dry is there a way one can prevent oil stains from seeping into concrete?
 Gus Z., Elmhurst, IL

 DEAR GUS: Motor and hydraulic oils can really cause a mess on concrete, brick and blacktop but the good news is that you can achieve excellent clean up results if you act quickly.